-- 1. Both the textbook and PsychPortal registration are required for this course and are available through the University of Calgary Bookstore.
+- 1. Both the textbook and PsychPortal registration are available through the University of Calgary Bookstore.
 However, because PsychPortal includes access to the electronic version of the textbook, there is a cost saving for students choosing to only use the electronic version of the book, in which case, only purchase of PsychPortal is required. - 2.
 PsychPortal is optimized for the Firefox browser.
 Please ensure that you are using the most recent version of Firefox.